Imran4424/Data-Structure/readme.md

 ## 7. Hashing

-### 7.1 Hash Table (Array-Based)

-#### 1. Basic Operations

-1. **Insert Key-Value Pair (Array-Based):**
-   - Write a program that inserts a key-value pair into a hash table using array-based implementation.
-2. **Delete Key-Value Pair (Array-Based):**
-   - Write a program that deletes a key-value pair from the hash table using array-based implementation.
-3. **Search for Key (Array-Based):**
-   - Write a program that searches for a key in a hash table and retrieves the corresponding value (array-based implementation).
-4. **Handle Collisions using Separate Chaining:**
-   - Write a program that handles hash collisions using separate chaining (linked list).
-5. **Handle Collisions using Linear Probing:**
-   - Write a program that handles hash collisions using linear probing.
-6. **Check if Hash Table is Empty (Array-Based):**
-   - Write a program that checks if the hash table is empty (array-based implementation).

-### 7.2 Hash Map (Linked List-Based)

-#### 1. Basic Operations

-1. **Insert Key-Value Pair (Linked List-Based):**
-   - Write a program that inserts a key-value pair into a hash map using a linked list-based implementation.
-2. **Delete Key-Value Pair (Linked List-Based):**
-   - Write a program that deletes a key-value pair from a hash map using a linked list-based implementation.
-3. **Search for Key (Linked List-Based):**
-   - Write a program that searches for a key in a hash map and retrieves the corresponding value (linked list-based implementation).
-4. **Handle Collisions using Separate Chaining (Linked List-Based):**
-   - Write a program that handles hash collisions using separate chaining in a linked list-based hash map.

-### 7.3 Hash Set (Array-Based)

-#### 1. Basic Operations

-1. **Insert Element (Hash Set):**
-   - Write a program that inserts an element into a hash set.
-2. **Delete Element (Hash Set):**
-   - Write a program that deletes an element from a hash set.
-3. **Search for Element (Hash Set):**
-   - Write a program that searches for an element in a hash set.
-4. **Handle Collisions using Open Addressing (Hash Set):**
-   - Write a program that handles collisions in a hash set using open addressing.

-### 7.4 Advanced Operations
+### 7.1 Learning Hash

+1. **Basic Hashing with Direct Indexing:**

+   - **Problem:** Write a program to implement basic hashing by directly mapping keys to array indices using a simple hash function \( h(k) = k \).
+Store the keys in an array and display the resulting array.
+Example: Counting the letter count of a string

+2. **Understanding Collisions:**

+   - **Problem:** Using the hash function \( h(k) = k \mod 5 \), insert the keys `5, 10, 15` into an array of size `5`.
+Observe what happens when multiple keys hash to the same index and explain the concept of collisions.

+3. **Handling Collisions with Linear Probing:**

+   - **Problem:** Modify the previous program to handle collisions using linear probing.
+Insert the keys `5, 10, 15` into the hash table and demonstrate how collisions are resolved.
+Display the final hash table.

+4. **Handling Collisions with Quadratic Probing:**

+   - **Problem:** Write a program to handle collisions using quadratic probing with the probing sequence \( h(k, i) = (h(k) + i^2) \mod n \).
+Insert the keys `5, 10, 15` into a hash table of size `7` and show how quadratic probing handles collisions differently from linear probing.

+5. **Importance of a Good Hash Function:**

+   - **Problem:** Explain why the choice of a hash function is crucial in a hash table.
+Provide an example where a poor hash function leads to many collisions.
+Then, design a better hash function for the same set of keys and compare the results.

+6. **Implementing a Custom Hash Function:**

+   - **Problem:** Write a program to implement a custom hash function that distributes a given set of keys more uniformly across the hash table.
+Use your hash function to insert keys and display the hash table to show improved distribution.

+7. **Bucket Hashing Using a 2D Array:**

+   - **Problem:** Implement bucket hashing using a 2D array (array of arrays).
+Use the hash function \( h(k) = k \mod 3 \) and insert the keys `5, 8, 11, 14` into the hash table.
+Store colliding keys in the same bucket and display the contents of each bucket.

+8. **Hashing with Linked Lists (Chaining):**

+   - Write a program to implement a hash table where each array index contains a linked list to handle collisions (chaining).
+Use a hash function to insert keys into the hash table and demonstrate how the linked lists store colliding keys.

+9. **Implementing Chaining to Resolve Collisions:**

+   - Write a program to implement chaining in a hash table to resolve collisions.
+Insert a set of keys into the hash table, where each collision results in a new node being added to a linked list at that index.
+Display the hash table with the linked lists.

+10. **Search Operation in a Hash Table with Chaining:**

+- Write a program to search for a specific key in a hash table that uses chaining.
+Implement the search function that traverses the linked list at the hashed index to find the key.

+10. **Deletion in a Hash Table with Chaining:**

+    - Write a program to delete a specific key from a hash table that uses chaining.
+Implement the deletion function that removes the key from the linked list at the hashed index.

+11. **Rehashing in Hash Tables:**

+    - Write a program to implement rehashing in a hash table when the load factor exceeds a certain threshold.
+Show how to rehash the existing keys into a larger hash table with a new hash function.

+12. **Double Hashing for Collision Resolution:**

+    - Write a program to implement a hash table using double hashing for collision resolution.
+Use two hash functions \( h_1(k) = k \mod n \) and \( h_2(k) = 1 + (k \mod (n-1)) \).
+Insert keys into the hash table and demonstrate how double hashing resolves collisions.

+13. **Implementing a Custom Hash Function:**

+    - Write a program to implement a custom hash function for string keys.
+The function should convert a string into an integer hash value that is uniformly distributed across the hash table indices.

+14. **Performance Analysis of Hash Tables:**

+    - Analyze the time complexity of various operations (insertion, search, deletion) in a hash table using different collision resolution methods (linear probing, quadratic probing, chaining).
+Write a report summarizing your findings.

+15. **Comparing Collision Resolution Strategies:**

+    - Write programs to implement hash tables using linear probing, quadratic probing, and chaining.
+Insert the same set of keys into each hash table and compare their performance in terms of collisions, search time, and load factors.

+16. **Implementing Open Addressing Techniques:**

+    - Write a program to implement a hash table using open addressing techniques (linear probing, quadratic probing, and double hashing).
+Demonstrate how each technique handles collisions and analyze their efficiency.

+17. **Designing a Hash Table for a Real-world Application:**

+    - Design and implement a hash table for a real-world application, such as a phonebook or dictionary.
+Choose an appropriate hash function and collision resolution method.
+Ensure efficient insertion, search, and deletion operations.

+18. **Implementing a Hash Map (Associative Array):**

+    - Write a program to implement a hash map that associates keys with values.
+Use a hash table with chaining to handle collisions.
+Implement functions to insert, search, and delete key-value pairs.

+19. **Handling Deletions in Open Addressing:**

+    - Write a program to correctly handle deletions in a hash table that uses open addressing (e.g., linear probing).
+Implement lazy deletion or special markers to maintain the integrity of the probing sequence.

+20. **Dynamic Resizing of a Hash Table:**

+    - Write a program to implement a hash table that dynamically resizes (expands or contracts) based on the load factor.
+Ensure that all elements are rehashed correctly after resizing.

+21. **Hashing and Load Factors:**
+    - Experiment with different load factors in a hash table using chaining and open addressing.
+Write a report on how the load factor affects the performance of the hash table operations.

+### 7.2 Advanced Operations

 1. **Rehashing:**
    - Write a program that resizes and rehashes a hash table when it becomes too full.